-Michigan workers compensation attorneys give you three simple steps that will help begin your recovery
+If you got hurt at work in Michigan follow these three simple steps provided by our workers’ comp lawyers that will help begin your recovery

 1. Notify your employer of your injury.

 The first and most important thing to do when you get injured on the job in Michigan is to notify your employer.
 Do not wait to tell your employer about an on the job injury, because you could lose out on substantial workers’ compensation benefits.

 If you get hurt at work in Michigan, there are certain procedures that you must follow.
 For example, by law, you have to notify your employer within 90 days of the injury.
 Notice can be oral, but you should ask to fill out a company accident report.

 If your employer does not have an accident report, make one yourself.
 Explain when, where and how you injured yourself.
 Describe the nature and extent of your injury.
 Give the accident report to your employer and keep a copy for your records.
 Even if you failed to give formal notice of an injury, simply telling your supervisor or manager that you hurt yourself at work could be enough.

 2. If injured on the job, make a claim for Michigan workers’ compensation benefits.